By Andy Joel

 The canal then ducked under what used to be the railway to Longridge – the bridge is still there though nothing goes over or under it.
 To the east is the tunnel where the railway went under Preston.
 The tramway went under Maudland Road, and again the bridge is still there.
 At this point, however, the course has been obliterated by more recent building.
 First the university, then the Legacy Hotel, and possibly the ring road too, to get to its original terminus approximately where Aldi, Poundstretcher and Abakhan are today.
 There was a complex interchange with the railway here too.

-The tramway presumably headed south along side Corporation Road, before heading underneath Fishergate.
+The tramway headed south, more or less where Corporation Street is now, before heading underneath Fishergate.
 This bridge is still there.
 It was later used, after widening, to give access to the railway goods yards that used to be where Fishergate carpark is (there is a photo here), and today it provides access to that car park.

 You can still see a bridge abutment in Garden Street, as shown above, indicating the tramway kept to the east edge of what is now the car park and presumably a few metres higher too.
 Interesting that opposite the abutment there is a terrace of houses that I would guess are well over 100 years old, confirming how long ago the tramway went out of use.

-It skirted the top of what is now Avenham Park, to somewhere around the Belvedere, where a stationary steam engine was set up to haul wagons up the incline from the river.
+It skirted the top of what is now Avenham Park, along the footpath, to somewhere around the Belvedere, where a stationary steam engine was set up to haul wagons up the incline from the river.
 This had an overhead pulley system to which wagons could be attached, and seems to have had a fair number of incidents (as you can see here).
 A wagon that was victim to one such incident was many years later recovered from the river and now resides in the Harris Museum.